Codecademy/docs/content/cpp/concepts/bitwise-operators/bitwise-operators.md

 ### 4. `>>` Bitwise Right Shift

-The right shift operator shifts all the bits towards right side by the number of bits specified and discards theh right most bits.
+The right shift operator shifts all the bits towards the right side by the number of bits specified and discards the right most bits.

 For example: